EasyA-Tech/stacks-handbook/README.md

 ## Credit/Inspiration

 This handbook was inspired by the famous awesome lists by sindresorhus.
 We need awesome lists for Web3 ecosystems, with more of a hacker's guide to how they work.
-This is
+This is the answer to that need.